Agoric/documentation/main/reference/zoe-api/zcfseat.md

   - Returns: **[Allocation](./zoe-data-types.md#allocation)**

-Gets and returns the **stagedAllocation**, which is the allocation committed if the seat is reallocated over, if offer safety holds and rights are conserved.
+Gets and returns the **stagedAllocation**, which is the allocation committed if the seat is reallocated over, if offer safety holds, and rights are conserved.

 ## ZCFSeat.isOfferSafe(newAllocation)
    - **newAllocation** **[Allocation](./zoe-data-types.md#allocation)**